T-3B/rhefo/README.md

 `rhefo .`\
 Optimize as much as possible (**TAKES TIME!!!**) recursively current dir, inplace, keep timestamps and remove some useless metadata\
 `rhefo -9kl .`\
-Optimize with only 2 threads, and copy /indir *inside* /outdir\
+Optimize with only 2 concurrent jobs, and copy /indir *inside* /outdir\
 `rhefo -o /outdir -j2 /indir`\
 Optimize 2 files with default settings and write them to an existing /outdir\
 `rhefo -o /outdir <firstFile> <secondFile>`\